lincyrajasekaran3/Ecommerce_Follow_Along/README.md

   - Order status (pending, shipped, delivered)
   - Total price
   - Timestamp
-- Implemented an endpoint to store orders in the database.
+- Implemented an endpoint to store orders in the databases.

 ---